 My ideal choice of curries to make curry rice or curry rice kottu would be medium spicy to spicy meat curries.
 The spice and heat level in these curries are perfect to flavor vegetables and rice without having to adjust seasoning a lot.
 I will add an extra teaspoon of red curry powder or salt and squeeze a little lime juice on top when I am craving very spicy curry rice kottu, otherwise I will just use curry sauce and fat from the curry to flavor the dish.

 What curries will make a great rice kottu?

 Flavored oil in curry rice kottu

 Use up that deliciously rendered chicken fat from the curry here for the extra flavors.
 Whenever I cook up a chicken curry with skin on, a duck curry or red pork curry I make sure to scoop up and save the rendered fat that comes on top of the curry.
 This is what I use that flavored oil for.
 Making fried rice and curry rice kottu.
-Flavored oil just makes the final dish ” Oh so over the top delicious” makes my rice kottu a my own little weeknight “better than restaurant” food.
+Flavored oil just makes the final dish ” Oh so over the top delicious” makes my rice kottu my own little weeknight “better than restaurant” food.

-If you do not have flavored oil form any curries right now, fear not!
+If you do not have flavored oil from any curries right now, fear not!
 You can use any kind of chili garlic oil, toasted sesame oil from Asian store.
 They are going to give out their own flavors but just as delicious rice kottu.